etnami/song-popularity-dual-model/README.md

 MSc coursework project (University of Sheffield), Grade: 78 (Distinction).
 Tests whether 9 acoustic features plus explicitness can predict whether a song is popular, using two model families (logistic regression and Random Forest), each run with and without the explicitness variable, plus a stepwise-reduced logistic regression.

 > **Reproducibility note:** the raw dataset (merged Spotify-style track, artist, and popularity files) is not included in this repo, so `song_pop_code.Rmd` cannot be rerun end-to-end from this repo alone.
-All headline numbers below were traced to specific lines of the code and cross-checked against the coursework's own results tables rather than taken from the write-up's prose; see the Verification note for exactly what that involved, including two real bugs found in the original code.
+All headline numbers below were traced to specific lines of the code and cross-checked against my coursework results tables rather than taken from my write-up's prose; see the Verification note, which covers two bugs I found in my submitted code.

 ## Key results